infinitered/apisauce/github/CONTRIBUTING.md

 **Understanding Linting Errors**

 The linting rules are from TSLint.
-[TSLint rrors can be found with descriptions here](https://palantir.github.io/tslint/rules/).
+[TSLint errors can be found with descriptions here](https://palantir.github.io/tslint/rules/).